Sawuare/misk/README.txt

   README.txt
     This file.

-For a one-line description of every program and header, execute
+For a summary of every program and header, execute

-  $ awk "FNR==2;FNR==3{nextfile}" doc/*
+  $ cd opt/ && ./summarize.sh

-To get started, read doc/build.txt then execute src/build.sh to build and install everything automatically or read it to learn how individual programs are compiled.
+To get started, see opt/build.sh.

 Questions and comments are welcome!
 Send them to sawuare@gmail.com.